|Legler Systems Company|||||GL Menu|||||Contact Us|||||Help|||||Home||||

 Inquiry procedure GL15 displays a results screen showing monthly totals for the last five years of a GL revenue account, GL expense account or budget amounts.
 Information shown in procedure GL15 is from the Account Master Record, updated by procedure GL03 and GL06.
 This GL end-user procedure can be run at any time to display GL account or department history for management review.
 A separate Account History Summary by Quarter (3 months) can be requested and displayed when the Entry Correct prompt equals "S".

-Update procedure GL16 deletes old General Journal Records (GL01) and old Account Master Records (GL03) from the online database or prints just record counts by year.
+Update procedure GL16 deletes old General Journal Records (GL01) and old Account Master Records (GL03) from the online database or prints only record counts by year.
 The Purge Control Report (GL16) is printed for audit documentation and includes record counts and the elapsed run time in seconds.
 Only supervisory personnel should perform procedure GL16.

-Report procedure GL17 prints the Account History Report covering 10 years of account balances, primarily for revenue and expense accounts, though all GL account codes can be specified.
+Reporting procedure GL17 prints the Account History Report covering 10 years of account balances, primarily for revenue and expense accounts, though all GL account codes can be specified.
 Inflation adjusted dollar amounts are shown in the Account History Report (GL17).
 A Budget Detail Report showing monthly budget data for one year can also be printed by procedure GL17.
 A separate Account History Summary report by department only can be requested and printed when the Entry Correct prompt equals "S".

-Report procedure GL18 prints the Chart of Accounts report identify all GL account codes that can be used in the GL System, AP System, AR System and other online accounting modules.
+Reporting procedure GL18 prints the Chart of Accounts report identify all GL account codes that can be used in the GL System, AP System, AR System and other online accounting modules.
 The GL account codes shown in the Chart of Accounts report (GL18) are defined in the DB System as Code Definition Records (DB01) with a Code-Type of "AC".
 Some Print Options for the Chart of Accounts get dollar amounts from the Account Master Records.
 This GL report can be referenced to manually lookup a GL account code.
 A copy of the Chart of Accounts report should be filed with the company's financial papers for audit documentation.